 The Patient Financial Services Department gathers and processes demographic and financial information to complete patient registration; collects data and inputs information into the hospital’s computer system; provides cashier services, financial counseling, and switchboard services.

-The Patient Access Representative (PAR) IIs are responsible for interviewing patients and/or accompanying parties to obtain patient demographic and insurance information.
+JOB FUNCTIONS: The Patient Access Representative (PAR) IIs are responsible for interviewing patients and/or accompanying parties to obtain patient demographic and insurance information.
 Other duties include transfer and discharging patients; switchboard and PA system duties; cashiering duties; and public relations duties.
-These positions will be required to work shifts, including work on the weekends and holidays.
 The PAR IIs will also be required to work in multiple locations within the region as needed.
-These positions report directly to the Patient Access Manager, or its designee.
+These positions report directly to the Regional Registration & Payer Reimbursement Manager, or its designee.

 Candidates must be available to work shifts, weekends, and holidays, based on hospital operations.
 Services are provided 24/7.

 - 13 paid holidays each year (14 during election years)

 - 21 paid vacation days per year

 - Medical, dental, vision, and prescription plans